 Moving to Providence, Rhode Island, is a move to the capitol city of the Ocean State, named for its vast amount of coastline.
 The state is small, but situated to make a trip to Massachusetts, New Hampshire, Maine or Vermont a fairly short jaunt for a weekend getaway.

 Located in the northeastern portion of America, Rhode Island is part of what is referred to as New England.
 Though it is an Atlantic coastal state, Providence is located fairly central and east within the state, where the Seekonk and Providence Rivers meet with bridges on I-95, 195, and Hwy.
-1.
+1. It’s time to visit USAMovingCompanies to start the fast and easy process of requesting a moving quote from our services to begin the free, fast and easy, no-obligation process of finding an affordable and trustworthy professional moving company.

 In Providence, you will find friendly people with a small-town feel, even though it is the largest city in Rhode Island.
 You will need a car to get around, but have the choice of selecting a place to live where you will come home to a house with a yard, a condo or apartment, or even a college dorm.